1970 visit by Richard Nixon to the Lincoln Memorial: Visit

 National Guardsmen with President Nixon in the Executive Office Building during protests in the student strike of 1970 the day before Nixon's visit to the Lincoln Memorial.

 Nixon had finished a press conference at 10 p.m. on May 8, in which he had been questioned about his decision to expand American operations in Cambodia as part of the Vietnam War.
-Nixon then made 20 telephone calls to various people including Billy Graham and Thomas E. Dewey and the NBC reporter Nancy Dickerson.
+Nixon then made 20 telephone calls to various people including Billy Graham, Thomas E. Dewey, and the NBC reporter Nancy Dickerson.
 He then slept from 2:15 a.m. until around 4 a.m.

 Nixon awoke after 4 a.m. and put on a recording of Eugene Ormandy conducting Rachmaninoff at a loud volume in the Lincoln Sitting Room.
 This awoke his valet Manolo Sanchez.
 Looking at the gathering of people on the National Mall, Nixon asked Sanchez if he had ever visited the memorial at night and then told him to get dressed after Sanchez answered that he had not.

 Nixon, Sanchez, senior White House doctor Walter R. Tkach and Secret Service agents then drove to the memorial in a presidential limousine, with Nixon later recalling that he had "never seen the Secret Service quite so petrified with apprehension".
 Upon arrival Nixon and Sanchez walked up the steps to the statue of the seated Lincoln with Nixon pointing out the carved inscriptions of Lincoln's Second Inaugural Address and his Gettysburg Address.
 White House Deputy for Domestic Affairs Egil Krogh was also present.

 Some students had recognised Nixon by now and, although surprised by his advent, walked up to him and shook his hand.
 Nixon said that the students "were not unfriendly" to him, but "seemed somewhat overawed".
 Nixon learnt that several of them attended Syracuse University, and spoke of the university's football team.
 Commenting later to journalists, the Syracuse University students felt that "most of what he was saying was absurd ...
 Here we had come from a university that's completely uptight, on strike, and when we told him where we were from, he talked about the football team."

 On the Vietnam War, Nixon told the students:

 I hope that [your] hatred of the war, which I could well understand, would not turn into a bitter hatred of our whole system, our country and everything that it stood for.
 I said that I know probably most of you think I'm an SOB.
 But I want you to know that I understand just how you feel.

 He encouraged them to travel while they were young and praised the architecture of Prague and Warsaw.
 But a student told Nixon "We're not interested in what Prague looks like ...
 We're interested in what kind of life we build in the United States."